Steven Rosenbaum: Career

 Later in 2001, he launched CameraPlanet.com; a web-based video shop that created television content and encouraged users to create their own content by providing them with tips on how to tell their own story.
 The site featured many categories like “beaches” and “pets” and each video featured about four minutes of footage created entirely by the users.

 In 2005, he was nominated for an Emmy Award for Exceptional Merit in Nonfiction Filmmaking for his work in "With All Deliberate Speed" for the Discovery Channel.
 The documentary, which was released to coincide with the 50th anniversary of the U.S. Supreme Court's Brown v.
 Board of Education ruling of 1954, examines via newsreel footage and interviews the events that led to the landmark decision.

 In 2006, he founded Magnify.net, a New York-based startup focused on developing a video aggregation and curation platform.
 The company spent seven years building a steady business providing tools to enterprise clients who wished to manage and curate their own channels of video content.

-In 2013 Magnify acquired Waywire, a video-sharing website founded by the former mayor of Newark, Cory Booker.
+In 2013 Magnify acquired Waywire, a video-sharing website founded by U.S. Senator Cory Booker.
 In April 2014, Magnify.net adopted the Waywire name for its existing enterprise software business.
 One of the main objectives of the acquisition was to build a consumer-facing business around the curation of videos online.

 In 2019, Rosenbaum joined the NYC Media Lab, a consortium of university partners focused on media innovation.
-He was promoted to executive firector in 2020.
-In 2022 he founded The Sustainable Media Center, which lists as its mission "We are a not-for-profit 501c3.
-Our mission is to investigate, experiment, and Innovate solutions to improve the Sustainability of our media ecosystem.
-The Center for Sustainable Media works to harness the collective resources of our community to define new standards of Media Sustainability and work to develop incentives that support media makers that embrace those standards.
+He was promoted to executive director in 2020.
+In 2022 he founded The Sustainable Media Center, whose mission is to improve media sustainability.

 Rosenbaum has also acted as a Member of the Social Media Week: New York advisory board, as a Member of the FASTPACK 200 and was also named the first-Ever Entrepreneur at Large for the New York City Economic Development Corporation, offering his expertise as an author and curator to help startup businesses in the New York Area grow and develop.

 Rosenbaum is a frequent writer for websites including MediaPost, Forbes, The Huffington Post and The Columbia Journalism Review.

+On May 19, 2026, the New York Times reported that Rosenbaum's book The Future of Truth, an analysis of "the effects of artificial intelligence on truth... included numerous made-up or misattributed quotes concocted by A.I."